-- Our Coach Tour, using a small capacity coach, with a maximum of 15 persons per tour, will take you to Brading Railway Station to visit the Heritage Centre and Signal Box.
+- Our Coach Tour with a maximum of 15 seats per trip will take you to Brading Railway Station to visit the Heritage Centre and Signal Box.

-Travel on our mini-coach service to Brading is entirely free of charge but must be booked on the day by obtaining a free ticket from inside the Museum.
-There is a nominal charge, click – How much will it cost, payable at Brading, for access to Brading Signal Box.
+Travel on this service to Brading is entirely free of charge but must be booked on the day by obtaining a free ticket from inside the Museum.
+There is a nominal charge, payable at Brading, for access to Brading Signal Box.

-- The Ryde Tour (Open Top Tour), will circumnavigate the town with fine views of Ryde and the Solent.
-This unique service will transport you along roads not normally served by buses.
+- The Ryde Town Tour (Sunday only), will offer views of Ryde and the Solent from roads not normally served by buses.

 The Isle of Wight Bus & Coach Museum is extremely grateful to Southern Vectis for providing their vintage open top Bristol K bus, CDL899 otherwise known as “The Old Girl,” now in her 79th year with the same owner, for this tour.
 This is an ideal opportunity to ride on this iconic and original Isle of Wight vehicle.